 Incase you missed last weeks WDC update here it is.
 12 fun workout ideas for groups that you can use to spice up your sessions.

-The clock never stops in this (super ambitus) kettle bell challenge.
+King Beast: The clock never stops in this (super ambitious) kettle bell challenge.
 It’s a big ask with huge rewards as players blast through 6 rounds on pure mayhem.

 Unique Bootcamp Workouts Weekly Round Up